mmoayyed/mmoayyed.github.io/_posts/2021-12-31-cas65-kubernetes-config.md

 Kubernetes has the notion of [Secret](https://kubernetes.io/docs/concepts/configuration/secret/)s for storing sensitive data such as passwords, etc. Secrets are similar to `ConfigMap`s but are specifically intended to hold confidential data.

-For our purposes, we want to consider removing the seting `cas.authn.accept.users=minikube::Mellon` from our deployment descriptor and instead have CAS recognize that as a secret.
+For our purposes, we want to consider removing the setting `cas.authn.accept.users=minikube::Mellon` from our deployment descriptor and instead have CAS recognize that as a secret.

 Once removed from YAML, we begin by defining the secret: